PFAS 101

-2. Prevalent - They are found in every body of water on the planet and many other places like soil, foods, and all human beings.
+2. Prevalent - They are found in every body of water on the planet, as well as in many other places, such as soil, food, and all human beings.

 3. Poisonous - They are associated with significant health changes (disease) even at incredibly small amounts.

-GenX will provide more details but we encourage further research at some of the links below if you are curious.
-The internet is filled with information, but it isn’t all useful or accurate.
+The internet is filled with information, but not all of it is useful or accurate.
 We have curated these sources for you all to learn more.

 Science and Product Safety